Wikia/mobile-wiki/tasks/README.md

 * `-f` - set to force rebuilding package

 ## optimize-svg.sh
-This script iterates through all SVG files in predefined directories and optimize them.
+This script iterates through all SVG files in predefined directories and optimizes them.
 Use of `npm run svgo` is recommended to run this script, but you can also invoke it directly: `./tasks/optimize-svg.sh`.

 Currently iterated directories: